pingcap/docs-cn/sql-statements/sql-statement-begin.md

 ## MySQL compatibility

-TiDB supports the syntax extension of `BEGIN PESSMISTIC` or `BEGIN OPTIMISTIC`.
+TiDB supports the syntax extension of `BEGIN PESSIMISTIC` or `BEGIN OPTIMISTIC`.
 This enables you to override the default transactional model for your transaction.

 ## See also